How Many Websites Use WooCommerce? Usage Stats 2019

 How do WooCommerce stats & market share compare to other WordPress e-commerce plugins?

 This shows that the competitive advantage of WooCommerce is even greater when compared to other WordPress e-commerce plugins.
-An amazing 94.3% of all WordPress e-commerce websites use WooCommerce instead of another plugin.
-Easy Digital Downloads is the second most popular, followed fairly closely by WP eCommerce and Ecwid.
-But none of them even close come to WooCommerce in the stats.
+An amazing 93.7% of all WordPress e-commerce websites use WooCommerce instead of another plugin.
+Ecwid is the second most popular, followed fairly closely by WP eCommerce and Easy Digital Downloads.
+But none of them even come close to WooCommerce in the stats.

 How many WooCommerce themes are there?

-This brings us to over 1,500 just from 3 big players.
+This brings us to over 2,000 just from 3 big players.
 The total number will be even higher, so there’s clearly no shortage of choice in choosing a WooCommerce theme for a website design!
+Our friends at ThemeIsle have some good WooCommerce themes if you are looking, or here are some free themes.

 And how many WooCommerce plugins are there?